Chinese Medicine for Eczema in Melbourne

 How TCM may help

-The strong points of acupuncture for treating eczema are that it can achieve very effective, stable, long-lasting results and have no side effects.
+The strong points of acupuncture in Melbourne for treating eczema are that it can achieve very effective, stable, long-lasting results and have no side effects.

 In treating the disease, TCM and acupuncture would first decide if it’s in the acute or chronic stage and then use different herbal prescriptions or herbal lotion for external use.
 Acute eczema is normally caused by the dampness and heat held up in the body.
 As a result, we will use herbal recipes to clear up heat or fever and resolve dampness.
 Chronic eczema is usually caused by deficiency of blood, as well as wind and dryness, combined as a pathogenic factor, so herbal recipes will be used to nourish blood to relieve dryness and expel pathogenic wind.